top of page

 Automatic and effortless

-In this final stage, you have reached a high level of proficiency and the skill becomes second nature.
-You no longer have to try so hard because it is now intuitive.
-You have a deep understanding of the skill and may even be able to teach it to others.
+In this final phase, you've reached a high level of proficiency and the skill has become second nature.
+You no longer need to try so hard because it is now intuitive.
+You have a deep understanding of the skill and may even be capable of teaching it to others.

-After hours and hours of practicing coaching with dozens of clients, I no longer needed to use my handouts and spreadsheets as a crutch.
-I learned how to make coaching sessions flow more naturally and could relax and be fully present.
+After hours and hours of practicing coaching with dozens of clients, I no longer leaned on my handouts and spreadsheets like a crutch.
+I learned how to make coaching sessions flow more naturally; I could relax and be fully present.